phossen/bachelor_thesis/README.md

 * Add wisard types
 * Add `__str__` method to all object types
 * Use multiprocessing to optimize performance (addressing, bleach, predict, clear, ...)
-* Implement getting list of Instances at same time point
+* Implement receiving batches of the stream at once
 * Implement `load()` in WCDS